 The fruit form is unusual, irregular with depressed bottom.
 The flavor is sweet - sour, well balanced but gritty.
 The ripening period seems to be late.
 The skin is tough.

 Sunday, November 7, 2021

 These white sapote fruits were collected from a friend’s orchard on November 6 and tasted on November 7, 2021.

 Friday, November 5, 2021

-This year, my earliest fruiting cultivar was Redlands, I picked two fruits on October 4.
-I greatly disliked Redlands fruits.
+This year, my earliest fruiting cultivar was Redland, I picked two fruits on October 4.
+I greatly disliked Redland fruits.
 They have some very unpleasant medicinal flavor.
 I tasted the same flavor in the fruits collected from a friend's tree a couple of weeks later.

 On October 30, I harvested a few fruits of Delta Gold (earlier known as Harvey B3, picture below).
 These turned out to be excellent fruits.
 They have a very pleasant intense creamy caramel flavor with thick, but not bitter skin.

 On November 4 and 5, I harvested more of Delta Gold and four additional cultivars, see the pictures and descriptions below.
 These five cultivars are all good to excellent and definitely worth growing.
 I don't want to give exact scores as these would be based on a few fruits from single trees or grafts.

 The skin is bitter.
 More intense than Vernon.
 Sweet caramel with a hint of lemon.